-PRINCIPLES OF CONSOLIDATION: The consolidated financial statements include the accounts of Hub Group, Inc. and all entities in which the Company has more than a 50% equity ownership or otherwise exercises unilateral control.
+PRINCIPLES OF CONSOLIDATION: The consolidated financial statements include the accounts of the Company and all entities in which the Company has more than a 50% equity ownership or otherwise exercises unilateral control.
 All significant intercompany balances and transactions have been eliminated.

 CASH AND CASH EQUIVALENTS: The Company considers as cash equivalents all highly liquid instruments with an original maturity of three months or less.
-Checks outstanding, net, of approximately \$23,494,000 and \$13,638,000 at December 31, 2000 and 1999, respectively, are included in accounts payable.
+Checks outstanding, net, of approximately \$12,320,000 and \$23,494,000 at December 31, 2001 and 2000, respectively, are included in accounts payable.

-RECEIVABLES: The Company's reserve for uncollectible accounts receivable was approximately \$2,675,000 and \$2,134,000 at December 31, 2000 and 1999, respectively.
+RECEIVABLES: The Company's reserve for uncollectible accounts receivable was approximately \$4,020,000 and \$3,088,000 at December 31, 2001 and 2000, respectively.

 PROPERTY AND EQUIPMENT: Property and equipment are stated at cost.
 Depreciation of property and equipment is computed using the straight-line and various accelerated methods at rates adequate to depreciate the cost of applicable assets over their expected useful lives: buildings and improvements, 15 to 40 years; leasehold improvements, the shorter of useful life or lease term; computer equipment and software, 3 to 5 years; furniture and equipment, 3 to 10 years; and transportation equipment and automobiles, 3 to 12 years.
-Direct costs related to internally developed software projects are capitalized and amortized over their expected useful life on a straight-line basis not to exceed five years, commencing when the asset is placed into service.
+Direct costs related to internally developed software projects are capitalized and amortized over their expected useful life on a straight-line basis not to exceed five years.
 Interest is capitalized on qualifying assets under development for internal use.
 Maintenance and repairs are charged to operations as incurred and major improvements are capitalized.
 The cost of assets retired or otherwise disposed of and the accumulated depreciation thereon are removed from the accounts with any gain or loss realized upon sale or disposal charged or credited to operations.

 GOODWILL: Goodwill is amortized on the straight-line method over 40 years.
 On an ongoing basis, the Company estimates the future undiscounted cash flows before interest of the operating units to which goodwill relates in order to evaluate impairment.
 If impairment exists, the carrying amount of the goodwill is reduced by the estimated shortfall of cash flows.
 The Company has not experienced any impairment of goodwill.
-Accumulated goodwill amortization was \$15,774,000 and \$10,032,000 as of December 31, 2000 and 1999, respectively.
+Accumulated goodwill amortization was \$21,517,000 and \$15,774,000 as of December 31, 2001 and 2000, respectively.